Southeast Asian haze: Role of peat

 Peat forms under waterlogged conditions in peat swamp forests such as this one in Raja Musa Forest Reserve, Selangor, Malaysia.

 A peatland is an area where organic material such as leaves and twigs had accumulated naturally under waterlogged conditions in the last 10,000 years.
 This layer of organic material, known as peat, can be up to 20m deep.
 Indonesia has 265,500 km^{2} of peatland, which comprises 13.9% of its land area.
 Malaysia also has significant peatland in the Peninsular and Borneo, at 26,685 km^{2}, covering 8.1% of its land area.

 Although originally a wetland ecosystem, much of the peatland in Southeast Asia have been drained for human activities such as agriculture, forestry and urban development.
 A report published in 2011 stated that more than 30% of peat swamp forests had been converted to agricultural land and a further 30% had been logged or degraded in the past 20 to 30 years.
 Excessive drainage in peat results in the top layer of peat drying out.
 Due to its high carbon content, dry peat is extremely susceptible to burning, especially during the dry season.
+Peat fires often smoulder underground for months even despite surface rain.

 Studies have shown that peat fires are a major contributor to the haze.
 In 2009, around 40% of all fires in Peninsular Malaysia, Borneo, Sumatra and Java were detected in peatlands, even though they cover only 10% of the land area studied.
 The concentration of sulphur in rain falling over Singapore in 1997 correlated closely with the PM_{2.5} concentration, which can be attributed to the strong sulphur emission from peat fires.